 The works on display run from key pieces by Michelangelo himself through to the early 1900s, by which time the nude (at least as Michelangelo saw it) had collapsed down the rankings in the canon of art.

-The exhibition features drawings, prints but also sculptures…all taken from both the prestigious in-house collection and international loans.
-The 17th-century Farnese Hercules bronze statue by Giovanni Francesco Susini from the Liechtenstein Princely Collections makes an appearance, for example.
+The exhibition features drawings, prints but also sculptures…all taken from both the prestigious in-house collection and international loans from such locations as the Louvre or the Liechtenstein Princely Collections.

 Dates, tickets & tips

-Works by many of the artists featured appear elsewhere in Vienna.
-Consider a visit to:
+Works by many of the artists featured appear elsewhere in Vienna:

-- The Kunsthistorisches Museum, which has paintings by numerous Old Masters like Rubens & Rembrandt in its picture galleries.
-And a special year-end exhibition dedicated to Raphael and Renaissance tapestries.
+- The Kunsthistorisches Museum has paintings by numerous Old Masters like Rubens & Rembrandt in its picture galleries.
+And a special year-end exhibition dedicated to Renaissance tapestries includes drawings by Raphael.

-- Upper Belvedere and the Leopold Museum: both feature a number of Klimt and Schiele paintings in their permanent displays.
+- Upper Belvedere and the Leopold Museum both feature a number of Klimt and Schiele works in their permanent displays.

 How to get to Michelangelo